Civil and Environmental Engineering Department

 Requirements for Admission to Conditionally Classified Standing

 Applicants who do not qualify for classified standing in civil engineering but who meet university requirements for graduate admission and whose academic records or professional achievements and maturity give promise of satisfactory performance in graduate study in civil engineering may, upon approval of a committee of department faculty, be admitted, with specific conditions, as conditionally classified.
 The conditions must be fulfilled before the student can be advanced to candidacy for the degree.
 If the conditions are not fulfilled, the program reserves the right to dismiss the student from the program by notifying the Associate Dean of Graduate Studies.
 This process is known as administrative academic disqualification (see Section 41300.1, Title 5, California Code of Regulations).
 Applicants whose bachelor's degrees are not in civil engineering will be required to take additional courses that will not be counted in the graduate degree program for the MSCE.
-Details can be obtained from the department's Graduate Coordinator.
+Details can be obtained on the department website at: https://cee.sjsu.edu/graduate-studies/makeup-requirements.

 English Proficiency Requirements